 What is Biodynamics?

-When asked ‘what is Biodynamics?’ my quick answer is that Biodynamics a way of trying to make the vineyard (farm) a self-sustaining living organism which largely creates all the fertility it needs on the farm/vineyard.
+When asked ‘what is Biodynamics?’ my quick answer is that Biodynamics a way of trying to make the vineyard a self-sustaining living organism or what normal people would call a self-sufficient (wine grape) farm, one which largely creates all the fertility it needs to stay productive.
 This is often achieved by getting some cows whose composted manure keeps the soil replete with both life and organic matter.
 This idea of a “farm organism” dates to 1924 when biodynamics began, and later became the origin of the term “organic” (in 1945).

 - Biodynamic farmers see life (vines, other plants, animals, humans) as being shaped and formed both by physical matter or substance (blood, bones etc) and by “formative forces”.
 These ‘forces’ are what help create archetypal vines/vineyards able to look after themselves with no need of man-made fertilisers, herbicides, pesticides.

-- Biodynamic farmers are defined by their regular use of nine so-called Biodynamic Peparations.
+- Biodynamic farmers are defined by their regular use of nine so-called Biodynamic Preparations.
 Three of the nine are used as spray preparations.

 - The first spray called Horn Manure or ‘500’ is applied in large droplets to the vineyard soil (as in the photo above, taken in Weingut Dr Bürklin-Wolf’s biodynamic Forster Jesuitengarten vineyard when I was consulting there).
 It is made of cow manure buried in a cow horn over winter.
 Horn manure ‘500’ helps vines root more strongly.
 It helps wines taste of the local terroir (‘wine with a sense of place’).